-Germ cells are special cells in a developing embryo—also called the fetus or unborn baby—that become the eggs in girls’ ovaries or the sperm in boys’ testicles.
+Germ cells are special cells in a developing embryo—also called the fetus or unborn baby—that become the eggs in ovaries or the sperm in testicles.
 Rarely, during development of the embryo, these cells may also travel to other areas of the body and form a tumor.
 A tumor is a mass that forms when normal cells change and grow out of control.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can spread to other parts of the body.
-A benign tumor means the tumor will not spread.
+A benign tumor means the tumor can grow but will not spread.

 Gonadal germ cell tumors.
 Gonadal germ cell tumors start and stay in a child’s reproductive organs, which are the testicles or ovaries.
 For more information on a germ cell tumor in the reproductive organs, read about ovarian and testicular cancer.

 Extragonadal germ cell tumors.
 Extragonadal germ cell tumors start in a child’s reproductive system but then travel to different parts of the body.
 Germ cells that occur outside the gonads (reproductive organs) and outside the brain are called extragonadal and extracranial.
 These generally occur in early childhood and commonly begin in the sacrum and the coccyx, which are the lowest parts of the spinal column.
 An extracranial, extragonadal germ cell tumor found in teenagers and young adults is often located in the mediastinum, which is the center of the chest.